sebv/node-wd-sync/doc/COFFEE-DOC.md

 block holds the fiber environment.
 The Wd block context is set to the browser, so that the browser methods may be accessed using '@'.

-The 'executeAsync' method may still be run asynchronously.
+The 'executeAsync' and 'safeExecuteAsync' methods may still be run asynchronously.

 ```coffeescript
 # assumes that selenium server is running